nulldxx/docker-snap/README_DOCKER.md

 # docker-snap - Media Gallery Web App

 A lightweight, containerized media gallery built with Python Flask.
 Display your local images and videos as thumbnails with adjustable sizes, view images in fullscreen slideshow mode, or play videos with built-in controls.
+Works on and desktop and phones and supports easy navigation via either swiping or keyboard.

 ## ✨ Features